-- Research indicates prevention programs must serve a large number of households to reach even a portion of people who would become homeless without assistance. - It is estimated that for every 100 adult-only households served with prevention resources, approximately four households that would have entered the homelessness response system will be prevented from experiencing homelessness11. - Similarly, for every 100 families served with prevention resources, around 10 families will be prevented from experiencing homelessness12. - It is important to note that prevention services can yield other positive outcomes for households by reducing housing instability and housing moves, even when the household served may not have fallen into homelessness without the assistance. - San Francisco is completing an evaluation of its prevention programs over the last two years that could aid in more accurate and equitable targeting and contribute to reducing racial disparities of people flowing into the homelessness response system.
+- Research indicates prevention programs must serve a large number of households to reach even a portion of people who would become homeless without assistance. - It is estimated that for every 100 adult-only households served with prevention resources, approximately four households that would have entered the homelessness response system will be prevented from experiencing homelessness10. - Similarly, for every 100 families served with prevention resources, around 10 families will be prevented from experiencing homelessness11.